funbox/scss-utils/README.md

 - **placeholder** — vendor-prefixed pseudo-elements for a placeholder of a text field;
 - **text-cut** — single-line text cut with ellipsis;
 - **multiline-text-cut** — multi-line text cut with ellipsis;
-- **visually-hidden** — hide an element visually, still allowing assistive technologies to access it.
+- **visually-hidden** — hide an element visually, still allowing assistive technologies to access it;
+- **get-unicode-string** - a function to get Unicode sequence.
+It is applied as a workaround when a value of a `content` property automatically converts to an unreadable Unicode symbol.
+The solution comes from the comment to a [GitHub issue](https://github.com/sass/sass/issues/659#issuecomment-64819075).

 ## Installation